-Is like a traffic sign which points the visitor of a domain in the right direction without them noticing.
+Nameservers are like a traffic sign which points the visitor of a domain in the right direction without them noticing.
 A name server is only relevant for you if your registrar and your hosting company are not the same.
 In that case, the name servers help to connect the two.
-When you park your domain names with DAN.COM you change your nameservers to ns1.dan.com and ns2.dan.com.
-This will show our unique For Sale pages when potential buyers type in your domain name.
+When you park your domain names with Dan.com you change your nameservers to ns1.dan.com and ns2.dan.com.

 A part of the domain name system which shows that there is another set of authoritative name servers which should be pointed towards.